Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 * `EigenPod.verifyAndProcessWithdrawals`

 *Effects*: If the Staker in question is delegated to an Operator, the Operator's delegated balance for the `strategy` is decreased by `shares`
-* This method is a no-op if the Staker is not delegated an an Operator.
+* This method is a no-op if the Staker is not delegated as an Operator.

 *Requirements*:
 * Caller MUST be either the `StrategyManager` or `EigenPodManager` (although the `StrategyManager` doesn't use this method)